Baptism preparation course:

 First Holy Communion 2021/2022

 The course for First Holy Communion for next year will start in September 2021.
-If you would like your child to make their

-St Mary’s and St Anthony’s run a joint First Holy Communion Programme.
 If you are interested in becoming involved as a catechist or a parent helper then please contact your parish office.

 Poole Parishes Confirmation Programme

 Are you year 9 or above and ready to make a personal commitment of faith in your life?
+If so,

 If you are thinking about getting married in either St Mary’s or St Anthony’s Church then you need to ring St Mary’s on 01202 675412 and make an appointment to see Fr.
 John.